 As we’re traveling on our 8-week road trip throughout northern Spain, we figured that it was time to do some river activity.
 We’re in the lovely Asturias region of Spain in the town of Arriondas.
 And our activity is (drum roll)…canoeing on the Sella river.
-The folks at Trip4Real scheduled our trip, and put us in contact with a great local company, Frontera Verde.
+We scheduled our trip with a great local company, Frontera Verde.

 The Beauty of Asturias Spain